 “With the continued disruption of the media industry and the knock-on effect on traditional advertising, the door is open to us to tale to clients transformational talent and thinking, not traditionally associated with PR”, explains Colin Byrne, the CEO of Weber Shandwick in UK and EMEA (World PR Report 2016).

-The other point, named by leading world agencies, is the difficulty to hire people with diverse background, that considered the key for gaining the insights and success in strategic planning.
+The other point, named by leading world agencies, is the difficulty to hire people with diverse backgrounds, that considered the key for gaining the insights and success in strategic planning.
 Pascal Beucler from MSLGROUP marks the new trend in the industry: the clients, especially big global companies, are tired from working with dozens of different networks, providing different services at various markets for them (World PR Report 2016).
 Such companies need one team with diverse backgrounds and skillsets, but lead with one person, so it’s easier for the to operate with this team.
 The diversity is the key factor to attracting new clients, points out Francis Ingham, Chief Executive of ICCO (World PR Report 2016).

 Among the reasons, why sourcing PR from outside is so difficult, the industry representatives name salary expectations (57%), lack of transferable skills (54%) and lack of interest (39%), and I suppose the latter to be an alarming sign.
 If the industry seems dull and unpromising, the highest salary will never attract the real talent.
 So, Stacey Neighbour, from Ketchum, London, says that “job seekers want to tick more boxes” and look not only for salaries and promotion when changing the job, but also aim to have interesting tasks and opportunities for development (Delpero, 2014).
 This trending not only in PR but in all industries, as the new generation of Millenials becomes the main part of employees (Moore, 2014).
 The main aim of PR industry now is to engage with future employees and PR itself to attract their attention and make them interested.
-The opinion from recent employee reveals the sad truth: many talents do not consider PR as a possible career choice as they feel the industry as non-prestigious and have only brief idea of what the PR professionals do with PR images in popular media, like series and movies (Clarke, 2017).
+The opinion from recent employee reveals the sad truth: many talents do not consider PR as a possible career choice as they feel the industry as non-prestigious and have only a brief idea of what the PR professionals do with PR images in popular media, like series and movies (Clarke, 2017).
 Companies should start to change this, the industry need to raise awareness about itself!

 “Every player in it should be actively promoting the attributes of PR as a smart career choice as broadly as possible.
 The future belongs to agencies that grow a talent trove from the inside and out”, states Lynne Anne Davis from FleishmanHillard (World PR Report 2016), and it is in due course.